ARC Raiders is a return to form for extraction shooters, still requires improvements

 Raider looting under a starry night meteor shower - Embark Studios

-However, the game’s continued success will ultimately depend on addressing the critical pain points outlined above, particularly the spawn system, quest design, ARC variety, and loot zone mechanics.
-With the player count and community engagement Arc Raiders currently enjoys, there’s a real opportunity to refine these systems before player fatigue sets in.
+However, the game’s continued success will ultimately depend on addressing the critical pain points outlined above, particularly the cheating epidemic, engineering talent flaws at Embark, the spawn system, quest design, ARC variety, and loot zone mechanics.
+With the player count and community engagement ARC Raiders currently enjoys, there’s a real opportunity to refine these systems before player fatigue sets in.